rackerlabs/docs-dxp-handbook/docs/getting-help/submit-tickets.rst

   is needed

-.. note:: If you request a device restart, indicate which device or devices that you want to restart and the time of day that you want the restart to happen.
+.. note:: If you request a device restart, indicate which device or devices you want to restart and the time of day that you want the restart to happen.
 If you have multiple devices to restart, determine whether you want a rolling restart where individual devices are restarted separately and in sequence.